-How To Help Someone Through A Panic Attack, No Matter Where You Are
+How To Help Your Partner Through A Panic Attack, No Matter Where You Are

 I'm an anxious person, but I'm not sure if I've ever had a a panic attack.
 My roommate and BFF assures me that I have —there was one time after my mom's death I was so upset that I couldn't catch my breath.
 I give her so much friendship credit, because it is hard to know how to help someone through a panic attack (if that's really what I was experiencing).